jpkrooney/rcorex/README.md

 #> [1] 0 1 0 1
 ```

-## Hierarchical corex
+## Hierarchical corex example

-`rcorex` can also discovered hierarchical structure in data by using the
+`rcorex` can search for hierarchical structure in data by using the
 labels output from an `rcorex` object as the input to the next layer in
 the hierarchy in the following example.
 Also note the use of the
 `repeats = 5` argument to `biocorex`.
 The acts to run biocorex not once,